 I decided to join ICO because I saw a faculty whose primary goal was to develop the most well-rounded optometric clinicians possible and a student body that was up to the challenge.
 If that sounds like your future, then ICO is the place for you.

 Dr. Donati joined the faculty at ICO in 2004.
 Since that time he has been the course director and instructor in the first year human physiology, pathology, and immunology course sequence.
-He has served on numerous committees and is currently the chair of the ICO Institutional Review Board.
-Dr. Donati is an associate editor for the online journal BMC Neuroscience, and a member of the organization Public Responsibility in Medicine and Research.
-He is also is involved in research on the importance of macular pigment.
+He has served on and chaired numerous committees throughout the college.
+He has been involved in research on the cellular basis for depression and also research on the importance of macular pigment.

 Anatomy, cell biology, physiology, immunology, neurobiology of depression